sajadzareOfficial/django_shop/README.md

 # Income and Expense Tracker

 ## Description
-This project is a web application built with Django that allows users to track their income and expenses.
+This project is a web shop application built with Django that allows users to track their income and expenses.
 Users can register, log in, and manage their financial records, including adding new income and expense entries, viewing their financial dashboard, and receiving email confirmations for account activation.

 ## Features
 - User registration and authentication